Capel, Surrey: Brickmaking in Capel district

+The Great Recession temporarily decimated the building materials industry.
+A sudden slump in housing prices meant that house-building ground almost to a halt and demand for bricks plummeted.
+In March 2009, Hanson announced a 'phased closure programme' which began later that month and led to the loss of 61 jobs.
+The works closed in 2009 after which the site was allowed to deteriorate.

 Amenities

 The historic Crown Inn is the village's sole surviving public house.

 The area is in the Green Belt surrounding London and has two conservation areas, one in Coldharbour and one in Capel itself.